EtheaDev/MarkdownHelpViewer/README.md

 ## The Content Viewer

-It allows you to view the contents of the help file which can be in MarkDown or HTML format
+It allows you to view the contents of the help file which can be in Markdown or HTML format

-* In case of **MarkDown** the file is transformed into HTML and can subsequently be viewed on the screen, the transformation can take place in two different dialects (DaringFireball or CommonMark) selectable via drop-down menu.
+* In case of **Markdown** the file is transformed into HTML and can subsequently be viewed on the screen, the transformation can take place in two different dialects (DaringFireball or CommonMark) selectable via drop-down menu.

 * In case of **HTML** the file is directly displayed on the screen.